Compounding Pharmacy for Antihistamines

 That’s why H1 blockers can help with many different types of allergy symptoms, seasonal allergies, and Histamine Intolerance symptoms.

-Second-generation antihistamines have been shown to have longer duration than first generation antihistamines.
+Second generation H1 antihistamines have been shown to have longer duration than first generation antihistamines.
 They work longer so you don’t have to take as much.

-Second generation antihistamines have been shown to be safer for long term use.
+Second generation antihistamines have also been shown to be safer for long term use.
 And safer in terms of drug interactions, too.

 But you should still always talk with your provider or pharmacist before starting anything new.

-First generation antihistamines were drugs like:
+First generation antihistamines are drugs like:

 • Diphenhydramine (Benadryl)